 Treadmill Walking Workout

-Treadmill walking Workout Tips
+Treadmill Walking Workout Tips

-Before you start any treadmill walking workout session you will need to know your steady state training speed to perform the treadmill walking workout session.
+Before you start any treadmill walking workout session, you will need to know your steady state training speed to perform the treadmill walking workout session.

-Like any other workout start warming up, by setting the treadmill at its slowest speed and lowest elevation.
-Begin walking and increase your pace by 0.5 mph every 3 minutes until you feel warm, start breathing heavily or feel as if you are pushing to maintain the pace.
+Like any other workout, start warming up by setting the treadmill at its slowest speed and lowest elevation.
+Begin walking and increase your pace by 0.5 mph every 3 minutes, until you feel warm, start breathing heavily or feel as if you are pushing to maintain the pace.

 Reduce your speed by 0.5 mph and note the setting that’s your steady-state training pace.
 After at least 3 minutes at that pace of your exercise treadmill walking workout, check your heart rate.
 It should be within 60 to 85 percent of your predicted maximum heart rate.
 If it’s higher, reduce the speed.

-With your treadmill waking exercise if you decide to incorporate inclines to add intensity, choose one that allows you to remain comfortable while walking naturally, with your arms bent or hanging at your sides, if you are unsure which incline best suits you than discuss with your personal trainer.
-During treadmill walking workout, if you have to hang onto the front rail to keep up with speed and end up looking like you’re water-skiing, it means the incline is too steep.
+With your treadmill waking exercise, if you decide to incorporate inclines to add intensity, choose one that allows you to remain comfortable while walking naturally, with your arms bent or hanging at your sides.
+If you are unsure which incline best suits you, then discuss it with your personal trainer.

 20 minute treadmill walking workout